How to Train Your Advisor: Steering Black-Box LLMs with Advisor Models: Acknowledgements

-\begin{ack} We would like to thank Tyler Griggs for his many insightful discussions about working with SkyRL.
+We would like to thank Tyler Griggs and Lakshya A Agrawal for insightful discussions about this work.

-Sky Computing Lab is supported by gifts from Accenture, AMD, Anyscale, Cisco, Google, IBM, Intel, Intesa Sanpaolo, Lambda, Microsoft, NVIDIA, Samsung SDS, SAP, and VMware.
+Sky Computing Lab is supported by gifts from Accenture, Amazon, AMD, Anyscale, Broadcom, Google, IBM, Intel, Intesa Sanpaolo, Lambda, Lightspeed, Mibura, NVIDIA, Samsung SDS, and SAP.
 We would additionally like to acknowledge Databricks for their generous compute support.

-This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE 2146752.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation. \end{ack}
+This material is based upon work supported by the National Science Foundation under Grant No. DGE 2146752 and NSF IFML, CCF 2019844.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.